Eudossodicnido/-You-Are-What-You-Eat-Customer-Segmentation/README.md

 ```python
 transactions=pd.merge(transactions,product_areas, how='inner', on= 'product_area_id')
 ```
-Then  we drop the 'Non - Food' columns, since we are not interested in this, as we are addressing food shopping
+then  we drop the 'Non - Food' columns, since we are not interested in this, as we are addressing food shopping,

 ```python
 transactions.drop(transactions[transactions['product_area_name']=='Non-Food'].index, inplace=True)
 ```
-Then we aggregate the sales on customer level
+then we aggregate the sales on customer level,

 ```python
 transactions_summary=transactions.groupby(['customer_id','product_area_name' ])['sales_cost'].sum().reset_index()
 ```
-And pivot the data, to get each user_id as row
+and pivot the data, to get each user_id as row.

 ```python
 transactions_summary_pivot=transactions.pivot_table(index='customer_id',